 direct view by a dense torus of dust.

-right corner of this view, nearly edge-on to the line-of-sight.
+the center of this view, almost edge-on to the line-of-sight.

-has recently been detected in this hot star's dusty cosmic shroud.
+detected in the hot star's dusty cosmic shroud.

 NGC 6302 lies about 4,000 light-years away in the